zenstruck/messenger-test/README.md

 This is especially useful when you only need to test if a message has been dispatched by a specific bus but don't need to know how the handling has been made.

+It allows you to use your custom transport while asserting your messages are still dispatched properly.

 ### Single bus
 ```php
 use Symfony\Bundle\FrameworkBundle\Test\KernelTestCase;